Something for Everybody (Devo album): Track listing

-Chart positions
+Charts

 Tour

-To promote the album, Devo embarked on their longest album supported tour ever, lasting for nine legs from February 2010 until June 2013, playing in America, Canada, Australia and New Zealand.
-Following the conclusion of the tour, the only song from the album to be performed again would be "Don't Shoot (I'm a Man)" at most shows after 2019.
+To promote the album, Devo embarked on their longest album-supported tour ever, lasting for nine legs from February 2010 until June 2013, playing in the United States, Canada, Australia and New Zealand.
+Following the conclusion of the tour, the only song from the album to be performed again would be "Don't Shoot (I'm a Man)", which was included in most shows after 2019.
+Some tour dates in 2012 included a performance of "Come Back Jonee" featuring Debbie Harry.

-The last show took place on June 9, 2013, at the Museum of Natural History, featuring a one-off performance of an older song, "Jerkin' Back 'n' Forth."
+The last show took place on June 9, 2013, at the Natural History Museum in Los Angeles, featuring a one-off performance of an older song, "Jerkin' Back 'n' Forth".
 This tour marked the final time Bob Casale played with the band before his death in February 2014.